 Is Croatia Safe?

-Let’s start by directly answering the question on everyone’s minds: is Croatia dangerous?
+Let’s start by directly answering the question on everyone’s minds: is Croatia safe for travel?

 Before we expand upon these safety risks, we should note it may be a good idea to get travel insurance coverage for Croatia.
 We at Travel Lemming love World Nomads, but be sure to compare policies and read the fine print.

 Covid-19 in Croatia